COMMITTED TO SUSTAINABILITY:

 WE HAVE IDENTIFIED:

-The scale of the resultant landfill problem is created by reliance on disposable incontinence pads and products.
+The landfill problem created by reliance on adult diapers and products is massive.

 We have made it our mission to resolve incontinence, improve quality of life for sufferers of all ages and to deliver a sustainable solution for the environment.